 National Whistleblower Day is an annual celebration commemorating the contributions of whistleblowers around the world who have bravely stepped forward to expose waste, fraud, and abuse.

-This year marks the 243rd anniversary of America’s first whistleblower law, passed on July 30th, 1778 during the height of the American Revolution.
+This year marked the 244th anniversary of America’s first whistleblower law, passed on July 30th, 1778 during the height of the American Revolution.
 The law was passed after ten whistleblowers reported wrongdoing and abuses committed by a superior officer in the Continental Navy.

 To honor this history, the first Congressional celebration of National Whistleblower Day took place in the U.S. Senate Kennedy Caucus Room on July 30th, 2015.
 Every year since, the National Whistleblower Center has held an event to celebrate whistleblowers.

 In 2021 we hosted the largest National Whistleblower Day celebration ever.
 We received nearly 10,000 attendees and hosted experts from across sectors and around the world.
 We recognized over 100 whistleblowers and directly heard from high profile whistleblowers who raised concerns in the financial industry, in the federal government, and even in the tech industry.
 Our event truly demonstrated that whistleblowers change the world, and that whistleblower issues are important to the public and elected officials.